-Based on this target, we rate UAE’s NDC “inadequate”.
-This means it is not consistent with limiting warming to below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, and if most other countries followed the UAE’s approach, global warming would exceed 3–4°C. Also under current policies, emissions will grow.
+Based on this target, we rate UAE’s NDC “Insufficient”.
+This means that the UAE’s climate commitment in 2021 is not consistent with holding warming to below 2°C, let alone limiting it to 1.5°C as required under the Paris Agreement, and is instead consistent with warming between 2°C and 3°C. If all countries were to follow the UAE’s approach, warming would reach over 2°C and up to 3°C. Also under current policies, emissions will grow.
 The deregulation of energy prices is an important element to limit emissions growth, but alone not sufficient to stop emissions from increasing.

 The UAE’s NDC does not provide an economy-wide greenhouse gas (GHG) emissions reductions target.
 Instead, it describes a number of measures targeting all sectors of the economy, without presenting abatement in terms of GHGs.
 The level indicated as the NDC target in our graph above reflects the only quantifiable element - the target for clean energy by 2021 - slightly more ambitious than current policy projections.

 UAE’s greenhouse gas emissions would reach 361 MtCO2e/a excl.
 LULUCF in 2030, which is approximately a 50% increase above 2010 levels or a 480% increase above 1990 levels.
 One important policy included here is the deregulation of energy prices, i.e. the phase-out of fossil fuel subsidies, which UAE started in August 2015.
 This phase-out is essential for short-term mitigation of climate change, bringing UAE close to the emission levels resulting from the clean energy target in their NDC.
 However, implemented policies are not sufficient to stop emissions from increasing further after 2020.